NCAA Season 82 basketball tournaments: Postseason teams

 One of the preseason favorites, the Cardinals returned with an intact lineup.
-After winning against PCU on Opening Day, they were dealt with consecutive loses against San Beda and San Sebastian.
+After winning against PCU on Opening Day, they were dealt with consecutive losses against San Beda and San Sebastian.
 After winning the next two games, they were defeated by Intramuros archrivals Letran.

 Mapua defeated host CSB, securing the last Final Four slot.
 Mapua now owned the fourth seed with a twice to win disadvantage against San Beda.
 The Cardinals were beaten by PCU on their last game of the elimination round.